EGK insurance card

 The statutory prescribed front side of the card contains administrative information such as the surname, first name, gender and date of birth of the insured person, as well as the name and BAG number of the health insurance company.
 It also includes a 20-digit insurance card number (VeKa no. according to EU standard) and the 13-digit AHV number.
 On the front side of the card, the insurer's contact details and the emergency telephone number of the health insurance company for home and abroad are indicated.
 On the reverse side of the card is the European health insurance card for use in other European countries (blue reverse side) for compulsory health insurance.
 This information is also stored on the microprocessor and can be read with a chip card reader.

 Data that saves lives in an emergency

 In addition to the administrative data, emergency medical data can be voluntarily stored.
 Emergency data includes data on illness and consequences of an accident, transplantation data, allergies, reactions, medications, vaccinations, blood type, transfusions, information about the living will, organ donation card and contact details in the medical and private settings.
 The reading and writing of medical emergency data is only possible for authorised service providers and only on behalf of the insured person.
-The list of approved service providers can be found on the web page of the VeKa Centre (Insurance Card Centre).
 The insured person should request a hard copy of the stored data from the service provider.
 Thus, the emergency data is secured in the event of a card loss and is available even if the medical service provider has no corresponding electronic equipment.
 The voluntarily selected PIN code is possible to protect the emergency data, but not useful in an emergency.
 The PUK code is only needed if the PIN code has been entered incorrectly five times.
 The PIN/PUK code is not known to the health insurer.
 The health insurers also have no access to the emergency medical data.